OpenWrt-HappyHacker/Presentations/README.md

 # Guerrilla Tor
+Presentation slides and demo videos for:
-AlligatorCon Poland 2016 presentation slides and demo videos.
+ * AlligatorCon Poland 2016
+ * Hack & Beers Madrid 2016

 You can also find the source code to the build system here: https://github.com/OpenWrt-HappyHacker/vagrant-happyhacker